 To be eligible for a CL you must:

 Each year the NIHR funds 40 CLs in medicine through the IAT Competition to support the seven Priority Research Themes.
-The links below will take you to advertisements for current CL opportunities in support of these themes:
+Advertisements for opportunities to support these research themes will be made available from Sunday 1 March 2020.

 Nurses, midwives and allied health professionals should reference the HEE/NIHR Integrated Clinical Academic Programme.